pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 ## Introduction

 The ZAP Client API is a project built on top of the [ZAP Java API](https://github.com/zaproxy/zaproxy/wiki/ApiJava).
 It creates a layer of abstraction over all the calls to ZAP's API, simplifying the configuration and execution process for applications that want to use ZAP.
-Moreover, the ZAP Client API adds support for [CAS](http://jasig.github.io/cas/) authentication, not supported by default by ZAP or its API.
+Moreover, the ZAP Client API adds support for [CAS](http://jasig.github.io/cas/) authentication, not supported by default by ZAP or its API, as well as authentication via [Selenium](http://www.seleniumhq.org/), which can be used on many other complex authentication strategies.

 ## Usage